bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

                   seq_file.png

-            Seq_file provides basic functions for proc_ops, as seq_read,
-            seq_lseek, and some others.
+            Seq_file provides basic functions for file_operations, as seq_read, seq_lseek, and some others.
 But nothing to write in the /proc file.
 Of course, you can still use the same way as in the previous example.

             .. container:: org-src-container